matthiasn/clojure-system-book/manuscript/Client-UI.md

 For more information on Reagent, I can also recommend this **[blog post](http://getprismatic.com/story/1405451329953)**, besides the decent-enough documentation of the project itself.

 I will not start with an introduction to Reagent here, the previously mentioned resources should have you covered.
 Instead, I will just explain the code, which you actually may find simple enough to learn Reagent from the code itself.
+If some of it looks to simple to be true, no worries, it is really not.

+You need to know one thing about rendering the application state from one or more atoms, and that is that you need to use Reagent's atom implementation, which allows it to re-render on changes to this atom.
+From Reagent's **[source](https://github.com/reagent-project/reagent/blob/master/src/reagent/core.cljs#L173): _"Like clojure.core/atom, except that it keeps track of derefs.
+Reagent components that derefs one of these are automatically re-rendered."_.
+Seems to be working fine for me.

 #### Simple Reagent Components
 Let's start the exploration with the simpler components in the ````birdwatch.ui.elements```` **[namespace](https://github.com/matthiasn/BirdWatch/blob/574d2178be6f399086ad2a5ec35c200d252bf887/Clojure-Websockets/MainApp/src/cljs/birdwatch/ui/elements.cljs)**: